|

 and honey.
 "This seems to be your favourite."
 She stroked

-his head.
-"Do you understand me?"
+its head.
+"Do you understand me?" she asked, softly.

 The baboon nodded.